italian learning books

 The Complete Idiot's Guide to Learning Italian, Fourth Edition

-The style is conversational nearly to the point of being long-winded, but that can be more reassuring than being left hanging on a tricky Italian grammar point.
-This edition also includes a one-hour-long audio lesson of the author and a native Italian speaker explaining practice sessions throughout the book.
+The style is conversational nearly to the point of being long-winded, but that’s likely preferable to being left hanging on a tricky Italian grammar point.

 Easy Italian Reader, Premium Third Edition (Easy Reader)